pawREP/ZHM5Randomizer/README.md

 --------------------
 ZHM5Randomizer is a smart item randomizer for hitman 2 (2018) that allows randomization of world, hero, npc and stash inventories.
 It's easy to use, customize and extend.

+## ❗❗❗ Since some people have already been asking about Hitman 3 support: Yes, I will add support for Hitman 3 in the coming days.
+(21/01/21)

 #### How to install / use:
 - Download the latest release here: [Download](https://github.com/pawREP/ZHM5Randomizer/releases/latest "Download")
 - Extract all the files into `..\HITMAN2\Retail` (yes, even if you are using DX12).